-Ward 21 Priority Strategic Objective e Priority Location/Priority Departmental Response to priority Budget Linkage Departmental Response Update 2025 2026 2027 1 Access to sustainable quality basic services Pavements and Roads To Femane Primary Khepharatleni Road Femane Road To Ramaolwane high school, Mashao main road ,Monwana section, Manonyaneng section, Dishosing Kgoro road Priority classified under roads no streets.
-To be addressed with the relevant stakeholder Ditshosini 1.8km paved Ramaroka street paving for 2024 Femane no pavement and shall be considered 2 Access to sustainable quality basic services Bridges Femane to Ntata, Needed at Femane, Ramaroka (x2) to the cemetery, Mohlabaneng (x8) & Dishising (x4) Priority noted, affected areas shall be prioritised for designs and future project allocations Ramaroka Low Level bridge designs completed in 2020/21 FY, construction shall be considered based on budget availability
+Ward 21 Priority Strategic Objective Priority Location/Priority Departmental Response to priority Budget Budget Linkage Departmental Response Update 2023 2024 2025 1 Access to sustainable quality basic services Pavements and Roads To Femane Primary Khepharatleni Road Femane Road To Ramaolwane high school, Mashao main road ,Monwana section, Manonyaneng section, Dishosing Kgoro road Priority classified under roads no streets.
+To be addressed with the relevant stakeholder Ditshosini 1.8km paved Ramoroka designs developed for 1.8km, Femane no pavement and shall be considered

-3 Access to sustainable quality basic services Regravelling All Village Ongoing process, Regraveling of Roads leading to public facilities like schools, cemeteries are prioritized 4 Improved quality of life Boreholes/Water Ditshosing need borehole Priority noted and shall be referred to MDM for intervention.
-The areas currently depend on boreholes and water tankers Technical department to facilitate 5 Improved quality of life Houses and Toilets 600 VIP Toilets Across ward 1000 RDP houses across ward Housing Priority to be considered based on allocation from CoGHSTA Toilets to be forwarded to MDM for Allocation 6 Access to sustainable quality basic services Sports Sports complex or grounds at Ramaroka and Ditshosing Priority to be considered based on the available budget 7 Access to sustainable quality basic services Electrification Post connection across ward To be referred to Eskom Ramaroka INEP Allocation
+2 Access to sustainable quality basic services Bridges Femane to Ntata,Needed at Femane, Ramaroka (x2) to the cemetery, Mohlabaneng (x8) & Dishising (x4) Priority noted, affected areas shall be prioritised for designs and future project allocations Ramaroka Low Level bridge designs completed in 2020/21 FY, construction shall be considered based on budget availability 3 Access to sustainable quality basic services Regravelling All Village Ongoing process, Regraveling of Roads leading to public facilities like schools, cemeteries are prioritised 4 Improved quality of life Boreholes/Water Ditshosing need borehole Priority noted and shall be referred to MDM for intervention.
+The areas currently depend on boreholes and water tankers Technical department to facilitate

-1 high mast each village across ward To be prioritised after eradicated backlog from villages that never benefitted.
-8 Access to sustainable quality basic services Education Mobile classes needed at Ramaolwane school Mobile classes at Manonyaneng Priority to be referred to relevant stakeholder 9 Skip bin Ward 21: 2 skip bins
+5 Improved quality of life Houses and Toilets 600 VIP Toilets Across ward 1000 RDP houses across ward Housing Priority to be considered based on allocation from CoGHSTA Toilets to be forwarded to MDM for Allocation 6 Access to sustainable quality basic services Sports Sports complex or grounds at Ramaroka and Ditshosing Priority to be considered based on the available budget 7 Access to sustainable quality basic services Electrification Post connection across ward 1 high mast each village across ward To be referred to Eskom To be prioritised after eradicated backlog from villages that never benefitted.
+Ramaroka INEP Allocation 8 Access to sustainable quality basic services Education Mobile classes needed at Ramaolwane school Mobile classes at Manonyaneng Priority to be referred to relevant stakeholder 9 Skip bin Ward 21: 2 skip bins

-Ward 22 Priority Strategic Objective Priority Location/Priority Departmental Response to priority Budget Linkage Departmental Response Update 2025 2026 2027 1 Access to sustainable quality basic services Pavements and Roads R81 to Bochabelo Mamaila needed at Tseana High school street Paving needed from Malaka to graveyard The area or ward is flat, therefore not critical.
-Roads conditions noted and will be prioritised based on available budget No budget available to deal with issues of pavement in the ward
+Ward 22 Priority Strategic Objective Priority Location/Priority Departmental Response to priority Budget Budget Linkage Departmental Response Update 2022 2023 2024 1 Access to sustainable quality basic services Pavements and Roads R81 to Bochabelo Mamaila needed at Tseana High school street Paving needed from Malaka to graveyard Paving needed from Tribal to Tshamahantsi Nakampe Kgatla to Rabapane Mokhiwa to Sibitlheng Mokutu Sec to Mabina Ramapuputla to Mabulane Tepanyeka to Lejou Makgakgapatse Makganya to Ramphaka Mafenela to Graveyard Ultramel to greenhouse Makhaka to Main street Gandlanani to Main street Refilwe From graveyard to church The area or ward is flat, therefore not critical.
+Roads conditions noted and will be prioritised based on available budget Makgakgapaje and Nakampe areas without street paving No budget available to deal with issues of pavement in the ward